DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/expect/README.md

 or a [client function](../../../../guides/basic-guides/obtain-data-from-the-client.md) promise.
 TestCafe automatically waits for node state properties to obtain a value and for client functions to execute.
 See [Smart Assertion Query Mechanism](../../../../guides/basic-guides/assert.md#smart-assertion-query-mechanism) for details.

-The value passed as the `actual` parameter needs to be of the data type supported by the assertion method.
+The value passed as the `actual` parameter should be a data type the assertion method accepts.

 > You cannot pass a regular promise to the `expect` method unless the options.allowUnawaitedPromise option is enabled.